What Is Calcium?

 - hard cheeses, like cheddar

-The percentage of fat in milk and other dairy foods doesn't affect their calcium content — skim, 1%, 2%, or whole all have about the same amount of calcium.
+The percentage of fat in milk and other dairy foods doesn't affect their calcium content — nonfat, 1%, 2%, or whole all have about the same amount of calcium.
 Your health care provider will let you know which type of milk is right for your child.

-Of course, some kids can't eat dairy.
+Some kids can't eat dairy.
 They have to get calcium from other foods, such as:

 - calcium-set tofu